WCYB-TV: History

-As early as 1952, companies and groups began competing for a chance to get the better-picture, lower VHF channel 5, allocated to Bristol.
-A consortium of four Bristol businessmen—Robert Smith, J. Fey Rogers (sales manager of WOPI radio in Bristol, Tennessee), Charles M. Gore and Harry M. Daniel—filed for the channel at Bristol, Tennessee, along with the Appalachian Television Company, owners of WCYB radio (AM 690, now WZAP), for a station on the Virginia side of the state line.
-The matter came into contest between the two groups; WOPI's group broadened to take in Kingsport radio station WKPT, with plans for studios in both cities.
+Construction and early years

-The initial studio was planned for the first floor of the Hotel General Shelby (home to WCYB radio), at Cumberland and Front streets, with a full-power transmitter to be located on Brumley Mountain, 1,964 ft above average terrain in the Jefferson National Forest, 20 mi northeast of Bristol.
-While still in the construction stage, the proposed transmitter was moved to Holston High Knob, 25 mi southeast of Bristol and 700 ft north of a geological triangulation station and fire tower on top of the Holston Mountain ridge.
+One VHF television station assignment, channel 5, was made available by the Federal Communications Commission (FCC) for use in either Bristol, Virginia, or Bristol, Tennessee, when the commission ended its years-long freeze on TV station grants in 1952.
+A consortium of four Bristol businessmen—Robert Smith, J. Fey Rogers (sales manager of WOPI radio in Bristol, Tennessee), Charles M. Gore and Harry M. Daniel—filed for the channel at Bristol, Tennessee, along with the Appalachian Television Company, owners of WCYB radio (690 AM, now WZAP), for a station on the Virginia side of the state line.
+The initial studio for WCYB-TV was planned for the first floor of the Hotel General Shelby (home to WCYB radio), at Cumberland and Front streets, with a full-power transmitter to be located on Brumley Mountain, 1,964 ft above average terrain in the Jefferson National Forest, 20 mi northeast of Bristol.

-On diversity of ownership grounds, a Federal Communications Commission (FCC) hearing examiner found in favor of WCYB's bid in January 1955.
+WOPI's group, the Tri-Cities Television Corporation, broadened to take in Kingsport radio station WKPT, with plans for studios in both cities.
+A comparative hearing was held between July and September 1954, producing approximately 7,000 pages of testimony.
+On diversity of ownership grounds, FCC hearing examiner Isadore Honig found in favor of WCYB's bid in January 1955.
+She felt that while WOPI and WKPT had better civic involvement and programming and studio proposals, Appalachian was more likely to deliver on its "more modest" plans because of a high integration of ownership and management.
+The initial decision was appealed to the full commission, which in April 1956 ruled in favor of WCYB.
 A final construction permit grant was made on April 11, 1956, and construction began at once.
-That May, station planners successfully sought to increase the proposed coverage area by changing the proposed transmitter location to Rye Patch Knob.
+Even as WOPI and WKPT continued appeals, work began at a new transmitter location, Rye Patch Knob, after the United States Forest Service denied permission for Holston Mountain.
 The transmitter and tower survive to this day at that location, 2230 ft above average terrain.
-Meanwhile, studios were leased in a building at Cumberland and Lee streets.
+Meanwhile, an affiliation with NBC was signed, studios were leased in a building at Cumberland and Lee streets.

 WCYB-TV began broadcasting on August 13, 1956; it primarily continued testing for several more weeks until a full launch on September 1, though the early start allowed it to present coverage of that year's Democratic National Convention.
 It has always been a primary NBC affiliate, although it carried a secondary ABC affiliation (shared with WJHL-TV, channel 11) until 1969, when WKPT-TV (channel 19) signed on and took the ABC affiliation.
+In addition to network programming and news, WCYB produced aired a variety of local shows, including a locally hosted block of Looney Tunes cartoons and the quiz series Klub Kwiz, Klassroom Kwiz, and Kiddie Kollege.